 Thank you for answering these questions.
 If you are uncertain about any of your answers, please discuss them with your interviewer.

-We would like you to sign this declaration in the presence of your interviewer to show that you have understood the information on this form and have answered the questions in the declaration to the best of your knowledge.
+We would like you to initial and sign this declaration as indicated in the presence of your interviewer to show that you have understood the information on this form and have answered the questions in the declaration to the best of your knowledge.

 Your donation is a gift to be used to treat patients.
 In some circumstances, your donation may be used for the purposes of research, teaching, quality assurance or the making of essential diagnostic reagents (including commercial reagents).
 A part of your donation will also be stored for possible future testing and research; samples that are no longer required will be destroyed.
 Approval from an appropriate Human Research Ethics Committee is required before any research is undertaken on your donation or any part of it.